raffael/rattata.js/README.md

 Rattata.js uses *jQuery* for coding acceleration, *stealJS* for resource management & code compression and *jQote2* as templating engine.

 # Sow let's start — how do I begin writing an app?
-Since Rattata.js uses stealJS as resource mananager, structure templates are available as well.
+Since Rattata.js uses stealJS as resource mananager, structure templates to generate the foundation files are available as well.

 0. Download Navigate to the stealJS folder of the Rattata.js download using the Terminal.
 1. Run **./js steal/generate/rattataApp MyFirstApp**.A folder *MyFirstApp* will be created automatically with some demo controllers, models and views.